-A former mining dam, St George's Lake is now a retreat for swimming, barbecue picnics and wildlife watching in the serenity of Creswick Regional Park.
+A former mining dam, St George's Lake is now a retreat for swimming, barbecues, picnics and watching wildlife in the serenity of Creswick Regional Park.

 Ricketts Point is a fantastic place close to Melbourne for a refreshing dip with the family.
-The crystal clear waters are less than 5 metres deep in most areas and the beach is patrolled by Beaumaris Life Saving Club over summer, making it a safe place for kids to swim.
+The crystal clear waters are less than 5 metres deep in most areas, and the beach is patrolled by Beaumaris Life Saving Club over summer, making it a safe place for everyone to enjoy the water.

 If swimming in the waves is more your style, look no further than Sorrento Ocean Beach.
 This popular beach is patrolled on summer weekends and holidays.
 There’s also rockpools to explore that are large enough to swim in!

-“Nothing beats a refreshing swim on a hot summers day." agrees Lucy, a ranger at Wilsons Promontory National Park, “but even the calmest looking water can hide dangerous currents and undertows, so swim where it’s safe by sticking between the flags.”
+“Nothing beats a refreshing swim on a hot summer day," agrees Lucy, a ranger at Wilsons Promontory National Park, “but even the calmest looking water can hide dangerous currents and undertows.
+Swim where it’s safe, by staying between the flags.”

 More tips for staying safe while swimming: